nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Node
-A computer that is running the blockchain node software, which allows them to participate in the blockchain's peer to peer network.
+A software client that participates in the network.

 #### Synonyms
 - [Full Node](#full-node)